Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Middle Tennessee and its opponents have gone over the current 56-point total in four of eight games (50%) this season.

-- Florida International and its opponents have combined to score more than 56 points in five of eight games this season.
+- Middle Tennessee and its opponents have combined to score more than 56 points in four of eight games this season.

-- The combined points per game average of the two teams, 52.5, is 3.5 points fewer than Saturday's over/under.

-- These two squads surrender a combined 66.6 points per game, 10.6 more than this contest's over/under.
+- The two teams combine to score 52.5 points per game, 3.5 less than the over/under in this contest.

 - The Blue Raiders and their opponents have scored an average of 57.9 points per game in 2021, 1.9 more than Saturday's total.

-- The 56-point over/under for this game is 2.6 points below the 58.6 points per game average total in Panthers games this season.
+- The 58.6 PPG average total in Panthers games this season is 2.6 points more than this game's over/under.

 Middle Tennessee Stats and Trends

-- The Blue Raiders have been favored by 10 points or more two times this season and have covered the spread in all of them.

-- Middle Tennessee's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Middle Tennessee's games this year have hit the over on three of eight set point totals (37.5%).

-- Middle Tennessee is 1-0-1 against the spread and 2-1 overall this season when the team notches more than 37.8 points.
+- When Middle Tennessee puts up more than 37.8 points, it is 1-0-1 against the spread and 2-1 overall.

 - The Blue Raiders have turned the ball over 18 times this season, 12 more turnovers than the Panthers have forced (6).